 Because let’s face it, when it comes to chocolate, most of us would prefer to eat it than taste it.

-But the benefit of experiencing chocolate like this is that you do get to taste all the chocolate you want, at once.
+But the benefit of discovering its flavours, from cacao to chocolate, is that you do get to taste all the chocolate you want, at once.
 It gives you the chance to experiment with flavors and brands you’d never have tried before.
 It’s a fun way to build up your knowledge about chocolate.

 Like a wine tasting, a chocolate tasting will help you appreciate the subtleties in flavor.
 Unlike wine, you won’t be leaving with a hangover.

 First and foremost, this is a tasting party, not a munching one.
 So make sure the tasters you invite who are genuinely interested in trying new tastes (with the reward of eating the chocolate they’ve tasted at the end).